-AHP is an eigen value approach to the pair-wise comparisons in representing any multiple criteria decision making problems both in the numeric scale for the measurement of quantitative as well as qualitative performances according to decision maker's needs[10].
+AHP is an eigen value approach to the pair-wise comparisons in representing any multiple criteria decision making problems.
+This might be in the form of quantitative measurement with numeric scale or in qualitative measurement according to human preferences [10].